 As a long time imagination professional, I have rich experience in creating real connections with clients and colleagues.
 I frequently call on my anthropological perspective and a decade of considering and creating the conditions for creativity.

 This requires empathy and imagination - the same characteristics that allow a trust-based management style and growth mindset amongst team members.
 This is my objective and mission.

-I have taught college courses and presented ideas about our evolving digital landscape at conferences as presentations and keynotes.
+I have taught college courses and presented ideas about creativity and imagination at conferences as presentations and keynotes.
 Venues include: